PyCQA/docformatter/docs/source/usage.rst

                             add a space between the opening triple quotes and the first word in a one-line or summary line of a multi-line docstring
                             (default: False)
+      --black
+                            make formatting consistent with black, setting wrap-summaries and wrap-descriptions to a default 88 if not specified and only adding a pre-summary-space when docstring starts with '"' (default: False)
       --make-summary-multi-line
                             add a newline before and after a one-line docstring